-This Compensation Discussion and Analysis describes the compensation program for each individual who served as our chief executive officer during fiscal year 2023, each individual who served as our chief financial officer in fiscal year 2023, our three most highly compensated executive officers (other than the individuals who served as our Chief Executive Officer and Chief Financial Officer) who were serving at the end of our fiscal year, and two individuals for whom disclosure would have been required but for the fact that the individuals were not serving as executive officers at the end of fiscal year 2023 (our "named executive officers").
-During fiscal year 2023, our named executive officers were:
+This Compensation Discussion and Analysis describes the compensation program for our chief executive officer, our chief financial officer, and our most highly compensated executive officers (other than our chief executive officer and chief financial officer) who were serving at the end of fiscal year 2024 (our "named executive officers").
+During fiscal year 2024, our named executive officers were:

-- Matt Baer, our Chief Executive Officer (our "CEO"); - David Aufderhaar, our Chief Financial Officer (our "CFO"); - Katrina Lake, our founder and Executive Chairperson of the Board, who served as interim Chief Executive Officer for a portion of fiscal year 2023; - Elizabeth Spaulding, who served as Chief Executive Officer for a portion of fiscal year 2023; - Dan Jedda, who served as Chief Financial Officer for a portion of fiscal year 2023; - Casey O'Connor, our Chief Legal Officer ("CLO") and Corporate Secretary; - Sachin Dhawan, our former Chief Technology Officer; and - Scott Darling, our former Chief Legal Officer and Corporate Secretary.
+- Matt Baer, our Chief Executive Officer ("CEO"); - David Aufderhaar, our Chief Financial Officer ("CFO"); - · Casey O'Connor, our Chief Legal Officer ("CLO") and Corporate Secretary; and - Anthony Bacos, our Chief Product & Technology Officer ("CTO"), who joined the Company on November 6, 2023.